cloudeight/style-guidelines/databases/README.md

 ## Character Encoding
 This isn't a guideline for the general public to follow unless you wish to, this is more of a reference for [cloudeight](https://github.com/cloudeight) in-house projects.
 Here at [cloudeight](https://github.com/cloudeight) we predominantly use the following:

-- Character Set: utf8mb4
+- Character Set: `utf8mb4`
-- Collation: utf8mb4_unicode_ci
+- Collation: `utf8mb4_unicode_ci`

-Obviously this can be adjusted on a per project basis but is a good starting point.
+Obviously this can be adjusted on a per project basis but it is a good starting point.

 ## Naming Conventions